 For instance, a college student from California who lives in Virginia during the school year would be a dual resident.
 However, you can have only one domicile — in this example, it would be California.

 If you live and earn taxable income in two different states during the year, you may have to file tax returns in both those states unless a reciprocity agreement exists.
 Reciprocity agreements protect taxpayers who work in states other than the one in which they’re legal residents from being hit with double taxation.

 What to Consider Before Moving to a Tax-Friendly State

 Moving to a state that doesn’t tax pensions and Social Security could yield income tax savings, but it’s important to consider the bigger financial picture.
-Paying no income taxes on retirement benefits may not be much of a bargain if you’re stuck paying higher property taxes or your heirs are left with steep inheritance taxes, for instance.
+Paying no or fewer income taxes on retirement benefits may not be much of a bargain if you’re stuck paying higher property taxes, or your heirs are left with steep inheritance taxes, for instance.

 Also, consider the overall cost of living.
 If everyday essentials such as housing, food, and gas are higher in a state that has no income tax, then your retirement benefits may have less purchasing power overall.
 If costs end up being higher than you anticipated, you might end up working after retirement to fill any retirement income shortfalls.